galaxyproject/training-material/events/2024-04-01-example-event.md

 cost: free
 audience: This event is intended for PhD students interested in Genomics.
 A basic knowledge in R is useful but not required.
 contact_email: organizers@example.com
-async: false # if asynchronous, we will not add time columns to program
+async: false # if asynchronous, we will not display the time columns on the program

 registraton:
 - link: